-Work together with one or two other students to present the material from (an) article(s) labeled "Group Presentations" on the course schedule.
-You will choose your partner(s) [groups may be 2 or 3 students] and your presentations topic/ articles on the first day of class.
+Work together with two other students to present the material from (an) article(s) labeled "Group Presentations" on the course schedule.
+You will choose your partner(s) [groups = 3 students] and your presentations topic/ articles on the first day of class.

 Feel free to focus your presentation in any way.
 I just ask that you expand on and teach us about a key concept that we are looking at during the week that you are presenting.
-PLEASE MAKE SURE THAT YOUR PRESENTATION GOES BEYOND A SUMMARY OF THE TOPIC USING IN-CLASS READINGS ONLY.
-YOU MUST TRY TO EXPAND ON THE IDEAS....TEACH US SOMETHING NEW.